 As far as educational settings are concerned, McNamara and Magliano (2009) suggest that the construction integration (Kintsch, 1998) and constructionist (Graesser, et al., 1994) models are most applicable to understanding children's comprehension development and difficulties.
 Both of these models stress the importance of knowledge-based inferences, and also differentiate between the construction of local cohesion and global coherence.
-Both types of inferences are needed to establish links in the text (typically anaphoric or other co-referential links between sentences).
+Both types of inferences are needed in order to construct an integrated representation of the text overall.
+Local cohesion inferences are needed to establish links in the text (typically anaphoric or other co-referential links between sentences).
 Global coherence inferences are needed to fill in missing details and understand the text as a whole and typically require the incorporation of information from outside the text (general knowledge) with information within the text.